nikvuk92/PGA_2024/Project.md

 ```
 mv FINAL_DATASET.bed PopStrucIn1.bed; mv FINAL_DATASET.bim PopStrucIn1.bim; mv FINAL_DATASET.fam PopStrucIn1.fam
 ```
+Think about why the bulk of the filtering was done on the modern dataset and why we aren't doing it now.
+Do you think that is a good strategy or would you try anything else as well?

 ## Step 11 Remove all unnecessary iterations of the same data except .log files from the merging/filtering steps and of course the final dataset
 As our storage on uppmax is quite limited, this is a good point to free up your space from all the data that was produced from each of the previous steps and just keep the final dataset.
 Feels stupid to say, but please do not delete the files you need downstream.